 Fortunately, the potential victim was wise enough to realize the signs of a scam.
 She never sent any money, but she's now intent on sharing a warning.
-Read the full story from Nashville's News Channel 5 and follow their link to more information on "government grant" scams.
+The full story is no longer available from Nashville's News Channel 5, but you can follow their link to more information on "government grant" scams.

 As always, trust your instincts when something seems too good to be true.
 And remember, you shouldn't have to send money to receive truly free money.
 If you're asked to send money before receiving a prize, a gift, or a grant, you should be suspicious.